backdrop-contrib/webform2pdf/README.txt

       appear, when the form is opened for editing.
 After enabling "Generate PDF Document", settings of the generated PDF document will appear.

+4. Theme:
+  4.1 If you want to enable a custom e-mail template for this form, insert the
+      following line into the webform-mail-[nodeid].tpl.php theme template file: include drupal_get_path('module', 'webform2pdf') . '/webform2pdf-mail.tpl.php';